avelex/nether-swap/README.md

 ### Backend Setup

-1. Configure environment variables (see `.env.example` for required variables)
+1. Configure environment variables (see `backend/.env.example` for required variables)
 2. Navigate to the backend directory and run:
    ```bash
    cd backend/